Six String Acoustic

 • G – 1/2 bar

-This one is a true classic that has utterly transcended itself, snow balling to become far more than the sum of its parts.
-This song ought to be instantly recognisable to anyone using their ears, so ubiquitous it is in popular culture, so synonymous with the idea of love not quite working out the way it ought to.
+This one is a true classic that has transcended itself, snowballing to become far more than the sum of its parts.
+This song ought to be instantly recognizable to anyone using their ears, so ubiquitous it is in popular culture, so synonymous with the idea of love not quite working out the way it ought to.

 • G